fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 ## Create your first chart

-In this section, we will create a chart using `FusionCharts PHP` server-side wrapper.
+In this section, we will create a chart using the FusionCharts PHP server-side wrapper.
 We will create a **Column 2D** chart, which has the `column2d` chart alias in FusionCharts.
 We have 95+ chart types with their respective aliases for you to explore.
 Find the complete list of chart types [here]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab').

 Let's start with a simple example of "Countries With Most Oil Reserves" chart, which we will plot in a Column 2D chart as shown below:

 {% embed_chart getting-started-your-first-chart.js %}

-#### The data for this chart is represented in a table below:
+#### The data for this chart is represented in the table below:

 Country|No. of Oil Reserves|
 -|-